Find The Best Insurance

 A will is the best way to ensure your property goes to your loved ones after you die.

-Additionally, some states will require your assets to go through the probate process regardless if any assets or real estate is over a certain dollar amount.
-It’s important to talk with an estate lawyer about the specific laws in your state.
+Additionally, some states will require your assets to go through the probate process regardless, if your assets and property are over a certain value.
+You can talk to an estate planning lawyer about the specific laws in your state.

 You're creating an estate plan.
 Make sure life insurance is a part of it.

 Policygenius can help you choose a policy that protects your family and fits your budget.

 Yes, we have to include some legalese down here.
 Read it larger on our legal page.
 Policygenius Inc. (“Policygenius”) is a licensed independent insurance broker.
 Policygenius does not underwrite any insurance policy described on this website.
 The information provided on this site has been developed by Policygenius for general informational and educational purposes.
 We do our best efforts to ensure that this information is up-to-date and accurate.
 Any insurance policy premium quotes or ranges displayed are non-binding.
 The final insurance policy premium for any policy is determined by the underwriting insurance company following application.
 Savings are estimated by comparing the highest and lowest price for a shopper in a given health class.
 For example: for a 30-year old non-smoker male in South Carolina with excellent health and a preferred plus health class, comparing quotes for a $500,000, 20-year term life policy, the price difference between the lowest and highest quotes is 60%.
 For that same shopper in New York, the price difference is 40%.
 Rates are subject to change and are valid as of 2/17/17.